trak3r/rngesus/README.md

 - find and disable the rubocop that effs up block comments
 - add alt names for rolls (e.g. "Coin Flip" for d2)
 - add JAGS roll 4d6-4
+- try larger zoomed test image, and if it helps add to upload tips